Muhajir

 Economic Context And Occupations

-Muhajirs are predominantly urban dwellers, engaged in various professions including business, education, and public service.
-They have a strong presence in commerce and trade.
+Muhajirs are predominantly urban and engaged in diverse occupations, including business, education, and public service.

 Housing And Living Arrangements